 Of course, history never stops –and we are as much a part of history as any predecessor.
-We purchased the house in the winter of 2001 and did some renovations prior to moving in permanently in October.
+We purchased the house in the winter of 2001 and did some renovations prior to moving in permanently in October, with the aid of companies like Edmonton Movers.
 Sometimes, when enjoying my morning time on the upper porch, it has crossed my mind that had we moved in a month earlier, and had I been sitting on that same porch on the morning of September 11th, I might actually have seen the low flying jets, using the Hudson as a directional on their demonic rampage towards mass murder.
 Surely the shadow of the planes passed over my house and all the others along the Hudson’s banks on that brilliantly dark morning.

 But on another day, a more exciting historical sight above the Hudson: The Challenger space shuttle was being retired and enjoying one last “joy ride”.
 The TV said it was moving north over Manhattan and would circle back over the Hudson.
 Knowing that for the space shuttle, that distance would be covered in a few minutes, I ran up to the porch and yelled for my daughter to come out and see!
 Sure enough!
 There it was flying low over the water!
 I waved and shouted like a child!
 After all, I had actually been a child of the “space race” era: Sitting in the auditorium of PS 17 with the whole student body, watching rockets blast off from Cape Canaveral on a small black and white TV perched on a tall cart.
 Everyone cheered as it fired its way into the sky!
 So now, in middle age, to see a rocket in flight, so close that I was waving from my porch, was amazing!
 My daughter however, was only mildly impressed and went back inside.
 I waited till it circled over New Jersey and came back around one more time…and waved again as it disappeared forever along the Hudson!